 - strict_classification—Large language models, including vision language models, are prone to hallucinations.
 It is possible that the model uses a hallucinated class that is not among the classes provided in the tool.
 If this parameter is set to True, all hallucinated classes are labelled as Unknown.
 However, you may want to keep these hallucinated classes in the output feature class.
 In that case, this parameter should remain False.

-- ai_connection_file—This is the path to the .json file that includes the connection details of the model that will be used.
+- ai_connection_file—This is the path to the JSON file that includes the connection details of the model that will be used.
+The file can have extension .ais (AI Service Connection file) or .json.
 Currently, the OpenAI vision language models deployed on OpenAI or Azure, and the Llama Vision models installed locally on the machine are supported.
 This provides flexibility to choose between cloud-based solutions with OpenAI or locally deployed models with Llama Vision.
 The path of the file should be from the same machine where the geoprocessing tool is being run.
 The following is an example of how the connection file JSON would look for an OpenAI Azure deployment instance:

 OpenAI Azure connection JSON file